MrYsLab/python_banyan/docs/additional_gateways.md

 # MQTT Gateway

-If you need to interconnect with MQTT, an Banyan MQTT Gateway has been provided.
+If you need to interconnect with MQTT, a Banyan MQTT Gateway has been provided.
 This gateway has been documented [here.](../example10/)

 # WebSocket Gateway

 The OneGPIO Demo Examples include Web pages to control an Arduino, ESP-8266, and Raspberry Pi.
 The WebPages publish commands via a WebSocket connection.
-This gateway will translate the WebSocket command messages to OneGPIO command messages and OneGPIO reporter messages to WebSocket reporter messages in order to display reports on the Web page.
+This gateway translates the WebSocket command messages to OneGPIO command messages.
+It also translates OneGPIO reporter messages to WebSocket reporter messages to allow reports to be displayed on the Web page.

 The WebSocket IP address that this component uses is *localhost* since it is intended to be used in conjunction with a Web Browser running on the same computer as the Gateway.
-The WebSocketIP port is fixed to value of 9000.
+The WebSocket IP port is fixed to a value of 9000.
 If you need to, you can modify the supplied code to allow the user to modify these values on the command line.

 ***IMPORTANT NOTE***
 The WebSocket Gateway utilizes a Python asyncio WebSocket library.
-It requires that Python 3.7 or greater be used.
+It requires that Python 3.7 or higher be used.

 ## A Quick Overview Of The WsGateway Component